Only Crumbs Remain

 They certainly do that in these Gooseberry Crumble Muffins.
 I've roasted the fruit first with just a little sugar.
 Then mixed these into a light muffin batter and spooned them into muffin cases.
 To finish off the muffins are then sprinkled with a crumble mixture before baking.

-Gooseberry crumble muffin on a napkin.
+gooseberry crumble muffin on a napkin

 The end result is a light muffin that is not too sweet and full of flavour, delicious served with coffee at breakfast.
 I love these muffins served while still slightly warm from the oven.
 You can also reheat them easily by popping into the microwave for 20-30 seconds to get the same effect.